patrickfav/website-favre/content/articles/2018-04-01-improving-proguard-name-obfuscation/index.md

 com5
 ```

 It is possible to have a little fun with these files.
 For instance, in the [ProGuard distribution](https://sourceforge.net/projects/proguard/), there are some examples of alternative dictionaries.
-[This file contains names](https://github.com/facebook/proguard/blob/master/examples/dictionaries/windows.txt) which will make it impossible to extract the classes from the package (e.g .jar) in Windows because it would create illegal file names.
+[This file contains names](https://github.com/facebook/proguard/blob/master/examples/dictionaries/windows.txt) which will make it impossible to extract the classes from the package (e.g .jar) on Windows because it would create illegal file names.
 Another version is optimized to enable the [best possible compression](https://github.com/facebook/proguard/blob/master/examples/dictionaries/compact.txt) by using common small keywords in the byte code format.
 Another option is to use [Java keywords as class and method names](https://github.com/facebook/proguard/blob/master/examples/dictionaries/keywords.txt) which is allowed in the byte code format creating very confusing stack traces.

 Either way, this somewhat improves name obfuscation, but we still have the problem of it being fully deterministic.